 When you encounter a nightmare as Blue screen issue and try to get rid of it, you need to provide a full memory dump of the system.
 These files are quite large and indicate the root cause of the bugs and problems.
-So, in this article, we will discuss two ways to Collect Memory Dump Files in Windows 10.
+So, in this article, we will discuss two ways to Collect Memory Dump Files in Windows 11 or 10.

 To create memory dump when the blue screen of death occurs certain configuration is required.
 These files have copies of computer memory at the instant of crashing.
 It helps to find and solve the issues that caused the system to crash.
 Generally, stopping errors mostly occur due to malfunctioning hardware drivers.
 Rest causes include hardware issues and Microsoft codes.